coetry/digitalpsychology.io/src/pages/anchoring/index.md

 ### List higher-priced unrelated products

-A study shows that exposure to higher prices, even for unrelated products can impact people's willingness to pay for goods and services. ([Nunes et al., 2004](https://msbfile03.usc.edu/digitalmeasures/jnunes/intellcont/Incidental%20Prices-1.pdf))
+A study shows that exposure to higher prices, even for unrelated products can impact people's willingness to pay for goods and services. ([Nunes & Boatwright, 2004](https://msbfile03.usc.edu/digitalmeasures/jnunes/intellcont/Incidental%20Prices-1.pdf))

 ![](03-exposure-to-unrelated-products.png)

 ### Expose users to any high number
-Anchoring works with any number, no matter whether that number is a price. ([Adaval et al., 2002](http://www.jstor.org/stable/10.1086/338212?seq=1#page_scan_tab_contents))
+Anchoring works with any number, no matter whether that number is a price. ([Adaval & Monroe, 2002](http://www.jstor.org/stable/10.1086/338212?seq=1#page_scan_tab_contents))

 ![](04-any-high-number.png)